bwp91/homebridge-ewelink/.github/ISSUE_TEMPLATE/new-issue.md

 * Which eWeLink devices do you have that are causing issues?
+Please include product models if applicable.